 The Department of Education have stated that ‘head teachers may not grant any leave of absence during term time, unless they consider there to be ‘exceptional circumstances’ for doing so’.

-A leave of absence must be authorised by the school in advance by completing the form in the school office. (eee below)
+A leave of absence must be authorised by the school in advance by email our Head of School, Mrs Williams.

 The new guidelines also state that if a child is away for more than 10 days unauthorised leave in a school year, the school must pass on their details to the local authority who will decide on a course of action.
 This may include a fine per child per day.